NSW South Coast walking tour: Winter (Central Tilba)

 We require a $500 per person non-refundable deposit to confirm the booking.
 Should government COVID-19 travel restrictions prevent the tour from operating, the tour will be rescheduled.
 In the event the new dates are not suitable, you will have the option of a credit note for the amount paid which can be used towards future tours or a full refund, minus the deposit which will be held as credit for future tours.
 Click here for full T&C’s

 The tour will lead by Simon Tancred.
 "I first went to Italy as a backpacker in 1980 and fell in love with the country.
 I returned in 1983, living and working in Milan until 1988.
 Afterwards I worked at the Institute of Languages, University of New South Wales (Sydney) taking guided tours to Italy annually.
 I spent two years with my family in Prato (Florence) in 2003 and 2004, working at the Monash University (Melbourne) Centre.
 Since then I have dedicated myself full-time to Hidden Italy.
 I love photography and writing and have had articles and photographs on Italy published in most major Australian newspapers and travel magazines.
 I speak fluent Italian, alas with a pronounced Australian accent.
 "Great Walks" magazine recently said I had the best job in the world.. there are other much more worthy jobs around but I am lucky my passion has become my profession - click here to read their interview."

-Interested in the Central Tilba and the NSW South Coast gourmet walking tour (NSW) Guided Tour?Don't miss out, make your booking now.
+Interested in the NSW South Coast walking tour: Winter (Central Tilba) Guided Tour?Don't miss out, make your booking now.
 Book Now › Make an Enquiry ›

 Tour Size10 people